-When CEO Stephane Duproz joined ADC 18 months ago, he realised that the market was wide open and that the company was in a perfect position to set itself up as the leader in data centre installations.
+When CEO Stephane Duproz joined Africa Data Centres 18 months ago, he realised that the market was wide open and that the company was in a perfect position to set itself up as the leader in data centre installations.

 Parent company Liquid Telecom has a long history as a pan-African telecommunications provider, and through telco acquisitions of Kenya Data Centres (KDC) and Neotel, found itself as the owner of fully-fledged data centres in three key locations: Johannesburg, Cape Town and Nairobi.